 So to start small, try smiling and making eye contact.
 Stop if your beautiful stranger seems annoyed or creeped out.
-Remember, many people often receive unwanted advances and comments in public spaces — respect the person's boundaries to avoid becoming a stalker.
+Remember, many people often receive unwanted advances and comments in public spaces — be respectful of the person's boundaries.
 If your beauty notices you and seems okay, say "Hello," if the opportunity presents itself.
 You may watch for clues about this stranger's interests.
 Does the object of your affection read any magazines, books, or a newspaper?
 You may start a conversation based on that.
 "What do you think about that (fill in with today's headline)?"
 Or, "I've been wanting to read that book.
 Is it as good as they say?"
 Or, "Do you have so-and-so for English, too?
 Wasn't that a tough essay to write last week?"
 If the reading material idea doesn't work for you, you may always start with a comment about the bus, the weather, or another shared experience.
 "This stop is really crowded (or empty) today."
 Or, "Sure hope this nice weather holds out."
 Try to take it slowly and see what happens.
 If your admired stranger seems willing to chat, great.
 If not, then at least you tried.

 If this approach works, then you may want to introduce yourself.
 "You know, we've been riding the same bus for awhile now...
 My name's ____________."
 You'll likely discover the name of your bus friend.
 Then you may say, "It's nice to meet you," with a smile.
 Unless you're comfortable with complimenting the no-longer stranger, think twice before doing it.
 Saying something right away like, "You have the most beautiful eyes," could make both of you feel awkward.